How To Create A Killer Fashion Portfolio

-For a professional fashion designer your interview portfolio (the one you take with you on your interview) should include at least three complete design projects or collections.
+For a professional fashion designer, your interview portfolio (the one you take with you on your interview) should include at least three complete design projects or collections.
 Each project needs to show a complete thought process.
-This may include a mood board/ color palette, concept pages, swatches, flat sketching, and fashion sketches of collection.
+This may include a mood board/ color palette, concept pages, swatches, flat sketching, and fashion sketches of the collection.
 (I will go into detail of each part of your portfolio in later posts in this series.)

 Organizing Your Work For Students

 When you are fresh out of school your experience and body of work will be limited.
 However, the same rules apply.
 Your fashion portfolio needs to be neatly organized and should flow.

 A good rule is to start with your resume.
 Next, showcase any accomplishments or special projects you worked on.
 Next, is your most recent or most relevant work for the job in which you are applying.
 Lastly is your design ideas.
 This will actually be the most looked at section of your portfolio.
 Your designs need to show your complete design process from concept through to final designs.